extcode/cart/Documentation/Changelog/6.7/Feature-272-AddBuyerEMailForReplyTo.rst

 Description
 ===========

-In the e-mails to the seller, the email address of the buyer is used as replyTo.
+In the emails to the seller, the email address of the buyer is used as replyTo.
 In this way it is possible to reply directly to these emails.

 .. index:: Backend